Set object properties by using parametric variables

 - Select the property.

-In our example, we will select the Size above line property of the uppermost weld.
+Select the Size above line property of the uppermost weld.

 - Right-click the property and select Add Equation.